systemcarl/weblog/outlines/about-me.md

 # Abstract
-- I am a technologist, scientist, and educator.
+- I am a technologist, scientist, and educator;
-- My mission is to promote the use of technology in industry, education, & research by sharing knowledge and resources.
+    - I have been involved in several commercial and academic projects which have given me valuable opportunities to learn and teach.
-- I have been involved in several commercial and academic project which have given me valuable opportunities to learn and teach.
+- My mission is to share my knowledge and resources to promote the use of technology in industry, education, & research.

 # About Me
 - I am a technologist, scientist, and educator.